khembi/khempion/README.md

 # Khempion

-Khempion helps you achieve any goal you set by providing AI-generated helpful tips and running follow-ups to ensure you're on track.
+Khempion helps you achieve any goal you set by providing AI-generated helpful tips and running follow-ups to ensure you're on track. - test

 ## Table of Contents